Your apprenticeship or traineeship is complete when:

 - you have achieved all the competencies in your training plan

-- your employer has confirmed with your TAFE, trade school or registered training organisation that you are competent in the workplace
+- your employer has confirmed with your registered training organisation (for example your TAFE or trade school) that you are competent in the workplace

-- your TAFE, trade school or registered training organisation has entered the information received from your employer into the apprenticeship database.
+- your registered training organisation has entered the information received from your employer into the apprenticeship database.

 Recognising a completed apprenticeship

 If you are an apprentice, we'll send you and your employer written confirmation when your apprenticeship is complete.

 Keep this letter as your formal evidence of completion.